 - On the respective dashboard, click "Add Metric".
 Select Harvest from the data source list.
 Click "Connect".

-- You will see a pop-up asking for authorization for Grow to access the data in your Harvest account.
+- You will see a pop-up asking to login (if you're not currently logged in to your Harvest account) then for authorization for Grow to access the data in your Harvest account.
 Click "Authorize App"

 - Once your Harvest account is connected, start building your metrics!